Aljgutier/react_firebase/README.md

-# React Firebase and FastAPI <!-- omit from toc -->
+# React Firebase User Sign-in and Sign-up Management <!-- omit from toc -->

 ## Contents <!-- omit from toc -->